expert-services/beaver/README.md

 ```

 Replace the values in angle brackets with your own values.
 You can obtain your GitHub App ID and webhook secret by  [creating a new GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app).

+## Acknowledgements
+The code for this application was originally drafted by @enyil and @decyjpher, and I have mearly stood on their gigantic shoulders by centralizing efforts in this repository.